 At Each Oil Change

 - Change the engine oil filter.

 - Inspect the exhaust system.

 - Inspect the brake hoses.

-- Inspect the CV joints and front suspension components.

-- Check the automatic transaxle fluid level.

-- Check the manual transaxle fluid level and fill plug condition.

-- Check the coolant level, hoses, and clamps.
+- Inspect the CV joints (if equipped) and front suspension components. - Check the manual transmission fluid level (if equipped). - Check the coolant level, hoses, and clamps.